spooketone/InstantText/README.md

 press enter and kaboom!
 It's done!

-NOTE: Wherever folder location is InstantText, the text file will save in the same file location where InstantText is.
+NOTE: The text file will always save on the desktop.